For such a small island, there's a never-ending bounty of cultural treats to discover in the space of a weekend.

 That's the beauty of Ireland - it takes no more than five hours to traverse the country, so there isn't a corner that's out of reach for your precious two days off a week.
 The island is your oyster.
 This week, we're shining a light on Athlone.

 The Westmeath gem in the very heart of the country can easily be accessed and explored in 24 hours - and you'll be home in time to get the Sunday night washing sorted.

 The medieval town is a stone's throw from Clonmacnoise, a 6th Century monastic site on the banks of the Shannon, the Hill of Uisneach, and much more.

-However, you won’t have to stray far from the town centre itself to get your cultural fix – Athlone is home to Ireland’s oldest Bar, the marina is a hub of activity and there’s art and history to beat the band.
+However, you won't have to stray far from the town centre itself to get your cultural fix - recently crowned Ireland's most romantic city, Athlone is also home to Ireland's oldest Bar, the marina is a hub of activity and there's art and history to beat the band.

 Where to Stay

 The Radisson Blu Hotel in Athlone is right on the pulse of the city's cultural heritage.
 Staying here gives you a feeling of truly being part of the place - the perfect spot for an urban retreat.